flutter/devtools/packages/devtools_app/release_notes/NEXT_RELEASE_NOTES.md

 ## Memory updates
 * Fix filtering bug in the "Trace Instances" view - [#5406](https://github.com/flutter/devtools/pull/5406)
+* Add a side panel with help instructions in the Diff tab

 ## Debugger updates
 * Fix a bug where variable inspection for instances sometimes showed no children. - [#5356](https://github.com/flutter/devtools/pull/5356)